 Students are required to choose the above a semester prior to the commencement of specialization/flexible studies, typically in their second semester for non-credit transfer students.

 No, unless students choose more than the minimum graduating credit.
 For example, the minimum graduating credit for Bachelor of Business (Hons) is 120 credits.
 Within the minimum graduating credit, you will study a major with specialisation and a minor or extension or free electives.

-Yes, if additional modules are to be taken to fulfill the criteria of the specialisation or complementary studies, OR the graduating criteria required by the enrolled programme.
+Yes, if additional modules are to be taken to fulfill the criteria of the specialisation or flexible studies, OR the graduating criteria required by the enrolled programme.
 However, no charges will be incurred if no additional modules are to be taken according to the requirements of the enrolled programme.